zaiisao/Documentation/en/Audio Broadcast/lastmile_quality_web.md

 Before joining the channel, create two Client objects and two streams to join a test channel, where one stream tests the uplink network conditions, and the other tests the downlink.

 - After publishing the first stream with the `Stream.publish` method, call the `getStats` method to get `LocalStreamStats`, which reports the uplink network statistics.
+Use the value of  `accessDelay` in `LocalStreamStats` to estimate the uplink network quality:
+	- [0,100): The uplink network quality is good.
+	- [100,200): The uplink network quality is poor.
+	- ≧ 200: The uplink network quality is bad.
 - After subscribing to the second stream with the `Stream.subscribe` method, call the `getStats` method to get `RemoteStreamStats`, which reports the downlink network statistics.
+Use the value of  `accessDelay` in `RemoteStreamStats` to estimate the downlink network quality:
+	- [0,200): The downlink network quality is good.
+	- [200,400): The downlink network quality is poor.
+	- ≧ 400: The downlink network quality is bad.

 ### API call sequence